October 19, 2020

 And yet today, those traditions are gone, and in the place of the wise female zealots who led us across the bridge between life and death and into unification with god, we have institutions crowded with men, haemorrhaging adherents at exponential rates and accumulating an endless litany of institution-wide abuses.
 Our female zealots have been pushed to the sides, still more devout than men, still more engaged, but remoulded into a passive role as weak-willed and submissive subjects of our academic condescension.
 Those wise old women and their potions were branded witches and murdered for centuries before they too were sublimated into popular culture as a halloween costume.
 Modern attempts to reconnect with this most ancient form of reaching for god are simultaneously commercialised and derided—the Mysteries today are sponsored by Goop.

 It's hard not to see this as an intentional political tactic.
 The excision of Mary from the canon.
-The sublimation of the Eucharist.
-The focus, not on the martyrdom of our various Saints (because martyrdom threatens the establishment by definition), but instead on the weeping mothers and female followers—a safer more passive form of defiance.
+The sublimation of the Eucharist into a paternal rite.
 The demonisation of local herbalists as witches in league with satan.
 The reinforcement of silly women falling into silly religions in academia and the media.
+And these are only those methods that are obvious to superficial inspection.
+Some tactics are subtle indeed.

-A passive and submissive zealot, kept at arms length from god by the new male gatekeepers, appears to make for a far more malleable religious community.
+It would appear that a passive and submissive female zealot, kept at arms length from god by the new male gatekeepers, appears to make for a far more malleable religious community.
 A community who won't follow the Vicky Weavers of the world in trying to escape the corruption of the modern world.
 A passive and submissive zealot won't be encouraged to harness her special connection to the sacred.

 As with the rise of the rites of Dionysus and the Roman patriarchy, the female zealot remains to this day an especially potent danger.